WilliamM163/chrome_homescreen/README.md

     * Select the `dist` folder and click "Select Folder" (or "Open").

 5.  **Verify Installation:**
-    * When you open a new tab you should be greeted by an option to keep extension as the prefered option for new tabs
+    * When you open a new tab you should be greeted by an option to keep extension as the preferred option for new tabs

 ## Current Status
 ![Current Screenshot](./current_screenshot.png)